Germicidal UV-C Applications > Home/Residential UV-C Systems > Boil Water Advisories

 Ultimate™ UV-C Water Purifiers are designed for a vertical mount — perfect for POU (point-of-use) or POE (point of entry).
 Typical applications include homes, laboratories, water vending, etc. Several models are available to handle most small water requirements, fitting easily in spaces that can’t accommodate a horizontally-mounted purifier.

-MIGHTY★PURE® can install POU or POE (point-of-entry) and models MP36C (12GPM) and MP49C (20GPM) are available with certification for NSF®/ANSI Standard 55 — Ultraviolet Microbiological Water Treatment Systems.
+MIGHTY★PURE® can install POU or POE (point-of-entry).
 These models offer superior quality and numerous standard features, such as a sight port for viewing germicidal ultraviolet lamp operation.
+Several optional accessories are available, such as a Germicidal UV Monitor for a more in-depth knowledge of the purifier operation.

 While any of our SANITRON® models can be used in multiples to allow for growing or changing applications, our SANITRON® S2400C (40 gallons per minute) model was initially designed with the modular design platform in mind — allowing for 80 gallons per minute treatment with two purifiers used together, 160 gallons per minute with four purifiers, and so on.
 Quartz sleeve cleaning is a simple task with the standard patented Dual-Action Wiper Mechanism.
 Models S37C, S50C, and S2400C are certified to NSF®/ANSI 61 and 372 — Drinking Water System Component — Health Effects and Lead Content.